Factbox: Aramco 2019 profit drops, a week after shares fell below IPO

 Total revenues, including other income related to sales, were 1.106 trillion riyals in 2019, down from 1.194 trillion riyals the year prior.

-Aramco remains the world’s most profitable company, beating Western oil majors such as Exxon Mobil Corp (XOM.N), and Apple Inc (AAPL.O), which made $55 billion in its last financial year that ended in September.
+Aramco remains the world’s most profitable company, beating Western oil majors such as Exxon Mobil Corp, and Apple Inc, which made $55 billion in its last financial year that ended in September.

 The company said it would cut capital expenditure in 2020 due to market conditions as a result of the coronavirus outbreak, as well as “recent commodity price volatility” - alluding to the lower oil prices.